lifelib-dev/lifelib/makedocs/source/quickstart.rst

 If the second argument is omitted, the first parameter, which is the library name is used.

-.. rubric:: Creating a project from command prompt
+.. rubric:: Creating a library from command prompt

 Alternatively, you can copy a library by a command ``lifelib-create`` from the command prompt